dokkev/obsidian-valut/Concepts & Knowledge/Operational Space Control.md

 $$
 M_{q\ddot{q}}= u - C(q,\dot{q}) - g(q)
 $$
-Where C is Coriolis effect and Centrifugal force.
-There are often ignored in the controller.
+Where $C$ term is Coriolis effect and Centrifugal force.
+There are often ignored in the controller while $g$ represents gravity term